 - Cut the avocado in half lengthwise around the seed and twist the two halves until they separate.
 Hack the knife edge into the pit.
 Hold the skin of the avocado with the other hand and twist in counter directions.
 The pit will come out smoothly.

-- Remove the skin and slice the avocado widthwise with the tip of knife.
+- Remove the skin and slice the avocado widthwise.

 - Gently press the avocado slices with your fingers and then keep pressing gently and evenly with the side of knife until the length of avocado is about the length of sushi roll (length of nori seaweed).
-Squeeze lemon over the avocado to prevent from changing color.
+If you don't serve the sushi roll right away, I recommend squeezing lemon over the avocado to prevent from changing color.

 - Wrap the bamboo mat with plastic wrap and place half of the nori sheet, shiny side down.
-Dip your hands in tezu (vinegar water) and spread the rice over the nori sheet.
+Dip your hands in tezu (vinegar water) and spread ½ cup sushi rice over the nori sheet.